abus-aikorea/voice-pro/docs/README.eng.md

-**Voice-Pro is the best gradio web-ui for transcription, translation and text-to-speech.** It can be easily installed with one click.
+**Voice-Pro is the best gradio WebUI for transcription, translation and text-to-speech.** It can be easily installed with one click.
 Create a virtual environment using Miniconda, running completely separate from the Windows system (fully portable).
 Supports real-time transcription and translation, as well as batch mode.

 - **YouTube Downloader**: You can download YouTube videos and extract the audio (mp3, wav, flac).
 - **Vocal Remover**: Use MDX-Net supported in UVR5 and the Demucs engine developed by Meta for voice separation.
 - **STT**: Supports speech-to-text conversion with Whisper, Faster-Whisper, and whisper-timestamped.
 - **Translator**: Google Translator.
+Short text translation, subtitle file translation.
 - **TTS**: Text to Speech.
 Edge TTS.
+E2 and F5-TTS that support zero-shot voice cloning.
-- more...
+- We provide Celeb voices for free.
+Try creating your own podcast.
+You can check it in the F5-TTS tab.